gceboh/Style2Paints_V3_Turbo/README.md

 ### About Painting Quality

 The optimized painting result will be slightly different from the original ones, but they looks **good enough** (**achieve about 75% of the original quality**), among the sketches I have tested.
 When the resolution is set among a proper range, the quality is good enough (at least acceptable).

-The following are some painting quality comparison:
+The following are some painting quality comparison: (click the image to view clearer results.)

 **(1) Official Version (1024px):**
 ![before](result_comparison/official-example-1/1024px.png)